-- All children should arrive at school between 8.35am and 8.45am. - The register is taken twice during a day so one day counts as 2 sessions attended - Morning registration starts at 8.45am and ends at 8.50 am. - o If a child arrives after the registration period they will be marked in as "late" (L). - If a child arrives in after 9.15am this will be recorded as "late after the close of registration" (U). - The afternoon register is taken immediately after lunchtime. - The school will use the national attendance codes to ensure attendance and absence are monitored and recorded in a consistent way.
+- All children should arrive at school between 8.35am and 8.45am. - The register is taken twice during a day so one day counts as 2 sessions attended - Morning registration starts at 8.45am and ends at 8.50 am. - If a child arrives after the registration period they will be marked in as "late" (L). - If a child arrives in after 9.15am this will be recorded as "late after the close of registration" (U). - The afternoon register is taken immediately after lunchtime. - The school will use the national attendance codes to ensure attendance and absence are monitored and recorded in a consistent way.
 The following codes will be used:

-/ = Present in the morning \ = Present in the afternoon L = Late arrival before the register has closed C = Authorised absence E = Excluded but no alternative provision made H = Authorised holiday I = Illness M = Medical or dental appointments R = Religious observance B = Off-site education activity G = Unauthorised holiday O = Unauthorised absence U = Arrived after registration closed N = Reason not yet provided X = Not required to be in school T = Gypsy, Roma and Traveller absence V = Educational visit or trip P = Participating in a supervised sporting activity D = Dual registered Y = Exceptional circumstances Z = Pupil not on admission register # = When the school has planned in advance to be fully or partially closed, the code '#' will be used for the relevant pupils who are absent.
-This code will also be used to record year groups who are not due to attend because the school has set different term dates for different years, e.g. induction days.
+/ = Present in the morning \ = Present in the afternoon L = Late arrival before the register has closed C = Authorised absence E = Excluded but no alternative provision made H = Authorised holiday I = Illness M = Medical or dental appointments R = Religious observance B = Off-site education activity G = Unauthorised holiday O = Unauthorised absence U = Arrived after registration closed N = Reason not yet provided X = Not required to be in school T = Gypsy, Roma and Traveller absence V = Educational visit or trip P = Participating in a supervised sporting activity D = Dual registered Y = Exceptional circumstances

+ol has planned in advance to

+ially closed, the code '#' will

+e relevant pupils who are

+ode will also be used to

+oups who are not due to

+e the school has set different

+different years, e.g. induction

+,
-It is essential that children arriving and leaving school with a parent / carer / agreed adult outside the normal hours are signed in or out from the office.
-The signing in / out register in the office is used in the case of an emergency or a fire drill.

-- The B code (off site educational activity) should only be used when pupils are present at an off-site educational activity that has been approved by the school. - St Vincent's remains responsible for the safeguarding and welfare of pupils educated off site.
+- It is essential that children arriving and leaving school with a parent / carer / agreed adult outside the normal hours are signed in or out from the office.
+The signing in / out register in the office is used in the case of an emergency or a fire drill. - The B code (off site educational activity) should only be used when pupils are present at an off-site educational activity that has been approved by the school. - St Vincent's remains responsible for the safeguarding and welfare of pupils educated off site.
 Therefore by using the B code, we are certifying that the education is supervised and measures have been taken to safeguard pupils.
 This code should not be used for any unsupervised educational activity or where a pupil is at home doing school work.
 Arrangements must be in place whereby the provider of the alternative activity notifies the school of any absences by individual pupils, so that this can be recorded on the school attendance register using the relevant absence codes below